WhyHotel

 WhyHotel is an alternative hospitality service provider that creates pop-up hotels.
 The company uses yet-to-be-leased units in new apartment buildings as fully furnished hotel suites.
 As such, the company does not own any real estate listings.
-The company is headquartered in Washington, DC.

 History

-WhyHotel was founded in January 2017 by friends and real estate developers Jason Fudin, while he was working as an executive at Vornado Realty Trust, and Bao Vuong, as he was working as a Vice President of Development at PN Hoffman.
-The pair met in 2011 as volunteers at a real estate development organization.
+WhyHotel was founded in January 2017 by real estate developers Jason Fudin and Bao Vuong.

-The company's first pop-up hotel was a pilot program from January to May 2017 which included 50 empty units at The Bartlett in Pentagon City, VA, owned by Vornado Realty Trust, that were yet to be leased by long-term tenants.
+The company's first pop-up hotel was a pilot program from January to May 2017 which included 50 empty units at an apartment building in Pentagon City, Virginia, owned by owned by Vornado Realty.
 WhyHotel then spun off of Vornado Realty and became an independent, venture-backed startup in the summer of 2017.

-The company received $3.9 million in seed funding in June 2018, $10 million in Series A funding in December 2018 and $20 million in Series B funding in December 2019.
+The company received $3.9 million in seed funding in June 2018, and $20 million in Series B funding in December 2019.